microsoft/AcademicContent/Workshop/7. HDInsight/HDInsight Hadoop HOL/HDInsight Hadoop HOL.md

     _Creating an HDInsight cluster_

-1. In the **Cluster Name** box, enter a unique DNS name for the cluster and make sure a green check mark appears next to it indicating that the name is valid and unique.
+1. In the **Cluster name** box, enter a unique DNS name for the cluster and make sure a green check mark appears next to it indicating that the name is valid and unique.

 	> In case someone else in the lab selects the same name, try to make it as unique as possible by including birth dates, initials, and anything else you care to add.
 The name you entered may be unique right now, but it might NOT be unique a few minutes into the deployment.